-After FCC Map Release Date, NTIA Says Infrastructure Money to Be Finalized by June 2023
+After FCC Map Release Date, NTIA Says Infrastructure Money to Be Allocated by June 2023

 Recent

+- New ACP Outreach Programs, Digital Equity Off-Campus Study, Another ISP Acquisition

-- After FCC Map Release Date, NTIA Says Infrastructure Money to Be Finalized by June 2023
+- After FCC Map Release Date, NTIA Says Infrastructure Money to Be Allocated by June 2023

 - Running USDA’s Rural Utilities Service Isn’t Andy Berke’s First Act in Broadband

-Note: Clarification: A previous headline said the NTIA would “finalize” money by June 2023.
-In actuality, the NTIA will initially announce BEAD “allocations” by June 2023, then eligible entities must submit proposals to the NTIA for approval before the money is fully disbursed, which could be sometime after June 2023.